How do I fix audio feedback (echo, static) during my session?

 Troubleshooting for phone mode

 - Make sure you have selected Phone mode — If you dialed in with your telephone but GoTo Training thinks you are using Computer mode, then it is probably picking up your audio from both sources.
-View Connect to audio for a GoTo session.
+View Connect to training audio.

 - Try hanging up and dialing in again — An unknown issue might have occurred when you connected to the audio conference.
 Try dialing in again to see if the connection is better.